itzCrih/CoralWinter/README.md

 Links: [Polymart](https://polymart.org/resource/coralwinter.5194), [Contact me](https://t.me/itz_Crih)
 ## Features
 - Snowfall (only working if ProtocolLib is installed)
+- Shovel item customizable in configuration.
 - Break the snow blocks with a diamond shovel and get a snowball
 - Broken snow blocks will respawn after a few seconds.
 - PvP only enabled if you have a snowball in your hand
-- Santashovel command will give you a diamond shovel with custom display name and lore.
+- Santashovel command will give you a custom shovel with custom display name and lore.
 - Break & place blocks protection included! (you can disable it on the config tho)
 ## Terms of services
 You will only have to comply with these terms if you use the code or fork the repo.